 Menting went a combined 4-for-6 in the two games for the Titans, collecting her 100th career run batted in during the second contest.

 UW-Oshkosh's Chloe Lambie produced a pair of hits in both games Sunday.

 In the first game of the day, Menting gave the Titans a 1-0 lead in the top of the first inning with a two-out home run to center field.

 The home runs from Menting and Petrus were the first of the year for the Titans.
-Menting, who has a team-leading .481 batting average this season, now has 15 homers during her career, while Petrus upped her career total to five home runs.
+Menting now has 15 homers during her career, while Petrus upped her career total to five.

-The Knights responded with five runs on four hits in the home half of the third inning and never trailed after a two-out RBI single from starting pitcher Brenna Gray knotted the score at 5.
-Wartburg College took the lead for good at 7-5 two batters later as a throwing error on Titans third baseman Grace Stevens allowed two unearned runs to score.
+The Knights responded with five runs on four hits in the home half of the third inning and never trailed after a two-out RBI single from starting pitcher Brenna Gray tied the score at 5.
+Wartburg College took the lead for good at 7-5 two batters later as a Titan infield throwing error allowed two unearned runs to score.

 Gray, O'Brien and Hannah Onken each had two of the Knights' 11 hits.

 Gray improved her season record to 7-1 by despite giving up five runs on seven hits and two walks in three innings pitched.

 Knights relief pitcher Lauren Reicks earned her fourth save of the year after pitching two hitless innings.

 Lambie went 2-for-3 to pace the Titans.
 Stevens added a double for UW-Oshkosh.